10 Best Things to Do in Bath: Places to Visit (2023 Edition)

 #3.
 Visit the Fashion Museum

 For fashion lovers and culture vultures – take a visit to Bath’s Fashion Museum, where you’ll learn the story of fashion over the last 300 years.
-From the Georgia era to the present, there’s creations by Alexander McQueen and Tom Ford on exhibit.
+From the Georgian era to the present, there’s creations by Alexander McQueen and Tom Ford on exhibit.
 The Fashion Museum has audio guides in 12 languages.
 Be sure to check out the Assembly Rooms during your visit.

 - Opening times: 9am til 5pm